Amran-Lab/RDME/README.md

 Service 1 gets card info from service 2 and service 4 gets player choice and new card info from service 1 and sends back information to service 1 depending on the choice and outcome the message will be altered by service 3.

+### NGINX

+Nginx is there as a reverse proxy it works as an extra layer of security so no one directly accesses the container.
+It also means
+I only need to oper port 80 to the public for one VM.

 <a name="Testing"></a>

 ### Testing